 Below are a few great examples of successful CIP programs supported by RDP and our QALICB partners:

-Orthman Manufacturing, a farm equipment manufacturer in Nebraska, partnered with RDP and the local high school and community college to create a workforce development and job training facility.
+Orthman Manufacturing, a farm equipment manufacturer in Nebraska, partnered with RDP and the Lexington High School and Central Community College to create a workforce development and job training facility.
 The overall budget was $350,000 of which the CIP funds provided $90,000.
 The high school utilizes the building for welding classes, the college has adult classes, and local businesses use it for training.
 This is a multi-use facility which also met the need for a meeting center.
 The high school instructor has a passion for the courses taught, and he motivated many students to consider careers in the trades.